19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (b) allow the defence to inspect that document or a copy of that document.

-(9) In this section, “domestic maid” and “member of the employer’s household” have the same meanings as in section 73(4) of the Penal Code.
+(9) In this section, “domestic worker” and “member of the employer’s household” have the same meanings as in section 73(4) of the Penal Code.

 [Act 19 of 2018 wef 17/09/2018]

+[Act 15 of 2019 wef 01/01/2020]

 ### When evidence of past possession of stolen property allowed